TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.1.3 =
+* Added new sort mode to display links based on updated date
+* Added field to links editor to see updated date and be able to manually change it

 = 5.1.2 =
 * Changed RSS parsing library back to Simplepie, but using version supplied with Wordpress with extra layer